Horse64/core.horse64.org/docs/Concurrency.md

 Basic concurrent call
 ---------------------

-To avoid stalling external resources freeze your program, functionality like disk or network access in Horse64 is *concurrent*.
-This means that while it happens, other code in your program continues.
+To avoid that any external resources stalling will freeze your program, functionality like disk or network access in Horse64 is *concurrent*.
+This means that while it happens, other code in your program can continue to run.

 You call any concurrent functions annotated with the `later` keyword, indicating a **time skip, see this call example:**